 But many business managers fail to use LinkedIn correctly.
 They fail to understand that LinkedIn is absolutely not business as usual.
 It should not simply be used as another route to market.
 It isn’t about sending ‘push’ or sales messages directed at individuals whose profile fits your target customer.

 Marketing folk wax lyrical about how LinkedIn is a social channel for business and that it’s more about engagement than sales.
 Whilst that may be typical ‘marketing speak’ and the word ‘engagement’ is over-used, to a large extent it’s true.
-Today, as ever, higher value sales come through engagement not direct selling.
+Today, as ever, higher-value sales come through engagement, not direct selling.
 People buy people online as well as face to face.

 So, what is the correct approach for LinkedIn?
 There are plenty of LinkedIn experts out there, much more qualified than me, who can train you on the use of LinkedIn.
 There are tons of blog posts on the subject online and I’ve included one below.
 My tips below come from what works for me.
 I don’t focus on these all of the time and I’m not saying I do it perfectly at all.
 It’s a work in progress and time dictates.
-However, I spend my time wholly in the outbound and inbound lead generation arena and this approach has helped me grow my business.
+However, I spend my time wholly in the outbound and inbound lead generation arena and this approach have helped me grow my business.

 There are a number of methods and tools that can and should be used such as:

 - Your profile and your company page – Make sure they’re complete

 - Direct messages to 1st level connections with interesting and relevant stuff